 Taxis in Rio

-One thing I would suggest however, unless you are fluent in Portuguese, is to have GPS on your phones.
+Another thing I would suggest, unless you are fluent in Portuguese, is to have GPS on your phones.
 If you are getting a taxi anywhere, write out the address and show the taxi driver the location on your phone.
 This way they know that you know where you are going, and you can follow them if they deviate off course.
 When we got in our taxi to Christ the Redeemer our taxi driver first said 2 hours at 150 Brazilian Real.
 It was in fact 10 mins away for around 10 Brazilian Real.
 And that was after me writing the full address out in Portuguese!

 Rio’s Views really have been the most amazing so far.
 I am already missing my coconuts on the beach and Acai berry drinks.